DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 It is important to understand that a camera model itself does not capture any information related to an image observation.
 As a purely mathematical representation, a camera model is responsible for mapping the location of a line/sample on the sensor to a location on the target body, and it is completely agnostic of the information that is captured by the sensor.
 More information related to image observations and digital numbers can be found [here](@TODO).

 Sensor models that support full transformation from the image plane to the BCBF coordinate system fall into two general classes -- rigorous models and rational functional models.
-Rigorous sensor models function by taking ephemeris information (position, orientation, and velocity; Kidder, 2015) with respect to some reference frame and utilize mathematical models to spatialize the image location onto the target body. (@TODO cite).
+Rigorous sensor models function by taking ephemeris information (position, orientation, and velocity) with respect to some reference frame and utilize mathematical models to spatialize the image location onto the target body [(Laura et al., 2020)](https://doi.org/10.1029/2019EA000713).
 Rational functional models approximate this information using rational polynomial coefficients without exposing the interior and exterior orientation of the instrument.
-Within this document (and the ASC sensor model ecosystem), we focus on rigorous models.
+Within this document (and the ASC sensor model ecosystem), we focus on rigorous models due to the availability of interior and exterior orientation information.

 ## The Community Sensor Model